edison9888/ACMaskHUDView/readme.md

 [self.maskHUDView hideHUD];

-// Hide with a duration time to fadeout and with or without a completion block [self.maskHUDView hideHUDWithDuration:0.5f completion:nil];
+// Hide with a duration time to fadeout and with or without a completion block [self.maskHUDView hideHUDWithDuration:0.4f completion:nil];

 // Especially notice this, if you want to show another HUD when you are already showing one,
-// just call show function, no need to call hide function befroe.
+// just call show function, no need to call hide function before.

-// For example, when you are requesting some data from network, you are showing the ActivityIndicatorHUD,
+// For example, when you are requesting some data from network,
+// you are showing the ActivityIndicatorHUD at first,
-// when it failed, you want to show a RefreshHUD instead.
-Just call RefreshHUD show function will be enough.
+// when request failed, you want to show a RefreshHUD instead.
+// Just call RefreshHUD show function will be enough.
-[self.maskHUDView showActivityIndicatorHUDWithLabelText:@"loading..."];
+[self.maskHUDView showActivityIndicatorHUDWithText:@"loading..."];
-[self.maskHUDView showRefreshHUDWithLabelText:@"Loading error, please try again."];
+[self.maskHUDView showRefreshHUDWithText:@"Loading error, please try again."];
 ```